What is Transformational Leadership?

 Transformational Leadership is a style which involves working alongside team members in order to identify the need for change, create an inspiring and motivational vision, and execute the necessary steps required for change in tandem

 Transformational Leadership is a style first described by American historian and political scientist James MacGregor Burns in his 1978 book Leadership and expanded on during the 1980s by fellow scholar Bernard

 M. Bass.
-Burns had studied various political leaders, including both Franklin D. Roosevelt and John F. Kennedy, and it is during this period he developed his leadership theories, including Transformational and Transactional Leadership.
+Burns studied various political leaders, including both Franklin D. Roosevelt and John F. Kennedy, and it is during this period he developed his leadership theories, including Transformational and Transactional Leadership.

 - It is a style which is utilised by leaders possessing specific traits, who look to work alongside their team members to identify change and develop the next action steps.

 - But most importantly, they transform others - developing and empowering their individual followers to become leaders in and of themselves.